ml1150258/SummerExampleCSC5/Book/README.md

 # SummerExampleCSC5
-Just an example I am going to delete tonight
+Just an example I am going to delete ASAP